Super Why!

-Premise
+Overview

 The show is set in Storybrook Village, which is accessible through a panel that is represented by an invisible question mark located on a bookshelf in a library.
 The titular character, Whyatt Beanstalk, lives with his friends Woofster, Littlest Pig, Red Riding Hood, and Princess Pea.
 In each of the episodes, one of the main characters (sometimes two characters, or even all five) has a "super big problem", a "super big question", or a "super big mystery".
-The main characters then discuss their situation at the Book Club, agreeing to look and fly in a book of a famous story to resolve it.
+The main characters then discuss their situation at a secret clubhouse known as the "Book Club", agreeing to transform into their superhero identities and fly into a book, randomly selected by Princess Pea, with a storyline similar to their own predicament.

 The goal of the Super Readers is to follow the storyline of the book.
 As they progress through the events of the story, they encounter various obstacles, which can be solved by applying their literacy skills to change the story.
-As they overcome each of these obstacles, they are rewarded with red glittery "Super Letters" that form the solution to whatever scenario they are investigating.
+As they overcome each of these obstacles, they are rewarded with red glittery "Super Letters" that form the "Super Story Answer", the solution to whatever scenario they are investigating.

 At the conclusion of the adventure, the Super Readers fly back to the Book Club.
-The Super Letters are put onto the giant computer screen and are spelled out to show the "Super Story Answer".
+The Super Letters are put onto the giant computer screen and are spelled out to show the Super Story Answer.
 Then, one of the Super Readers gives the reason why that particular word or phrase serves as the solution to their issue or mystery.